RamSailopal/YottaDB-dashboard/README.md

 It is assumed that instances of both Loki and Promtail are already running and that the Loki plugin is installed in Grafana.

-A dashboard in JSON format that additionally includes FREECNT and system logs from YottaDB is available in examples/Yottadb-graf-loki.yaml
+A dashboard in JSON format that additionally includes FREECNT and system logs from YottaDB is available from examples/Yottadb-graf-loki.yaml

 ![Alt text](yottadb-graf2.PNG?raw=true "YottaDB Dashboard")